 Digital organization is just as important as the room’s.
 A screen with scattered icons and random folders is the least bit motivating.
 Consolidate files that can be grouped into folders for better visual structure.
 You can find plenty of helpful tips online for proper file management.

+A minimalist home office still requires some storage space.
 If you have books and paperwork stacking up on the desk, in a chair, or on the floor, consider installing shelves around the room.
 This will quickly expand your workspace, as you can store and display non-essentials over your desk or around the room’s perimeter.

 Tidy does not equate clean.
 Once you’ve found all office supplies a home, disinfect everything.
 Food particles, fingerprints, dust, and bacteria all accumulate on our smartphones, keyboards, desks and more.
 Combat the dirt with keyboard dusters and electronics wipes once a week.